Barbacoa08/Barbacoa08/README.md

 ## recent projects

+[Person to Place](https://github.com/barbacoa08/person-to-place/): is a desktop app for keeping track of where people live.
+I created this due to working for a global company and I couldn't find any other solution that did quite what I wanted.
+Plus, I wanted an excuse to play with [Tauri](https://tauri.app/).

 [Fighter Advice](https://github.com/Barbacoa08/fighter-advice): is an advice site for other amatuer fighters.

 [barbajoe](https://github.com/Barbacoa08/barbajoe): is my exploration into a mono-repo with multiple dependancies.